oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.
 * If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
 * FieldType MUST be a Simple type, ArrayOf, MapOf, or a Defined type.
+* If FieldType is not a JADN Type, FieldOptions MUST NOT contain any TypeOption.

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#311-type-definition-within-fields)).